 Pay for your onchain transactions

-Setting up fees is essential for your app to interact with both EVMx and supported blockchains.
-You need to manage one fee parameter that handles two payment scenarios: EVMx execution costs and onchain transaction sponsorship.
+Setting up credits is essential for your app to interact with both EVMx and supported blockchains.
+You need to manage one parameter that handles two payment scenarios: EVMx execution costs and onchain transaction sponsorship.

 parameter that serves dual purposes: